alex-m-20/Password-Generator/README.md

 1. **Generating a Password**
    - The user specifies the desired length of the password (validated to be between 5 and 40 characters).
    - The user answers either with a "Y" for yes or "N" for no to whether digits and special characters should be included.
-   - A character pool is built based on these choices combining uppercase letters, lowercase letter, and optionally digits and symbols.
+   - A character pool is built based on these choices combining uppercase letters, lowercase letters and optionally digits and symbols.
    - Random characters are selected from this pool using `SecureRandom` and combined to form the password.
    - The generated password is displayed on the console.